dtao/lazy.js/README.md

 Introduction
 ------------

-We'll start with an containing the integers from 0 to 999.
+We'll start with an array containing 1000 integers.
 Incidentally, generating such an array using Lazy.js is quite trivial:

 ```javascript
 var array = Lazy.range(1000).toArray();
 ```

-Note the `toArray` call; without it, what you'll get from `Lazy.range` won't be an actual array but rather a *sequence* which you can iterate over using `each`.
-But that will make more sense in a moment.
+Note the `toArray` call; without it, what you'll get from `Lazy.range` won't be an actual *array* but rather a *sequence* which you can iterate over using `each`.
+But we'll get to that in a moment.

-Now let's say we want to take the *squares* of each of these numbers, increment them, and then check which results are even.
-We'll use these helper functions:
+Now let's say we want to take the *squares* of each of these numbers, increment them, and then take the first five even results.
+We'll use these helper functions, to keep the code concise:

 ```javascript
 function square(x) { return x * x; }